Bappy38/E-Commerce/README.md

-# FruitCorner
+# Gadget Corner
-<b>FruitCorner</b> is a simple e-commerce site for fruitseller.
+<b>Gadget Corner</b> is a simple e-commerce site.
 It contains all basic features that an e-commerce site should have.

 # Features: